Not Her First Time on TV! 5 Things to Know About The Bachelor's Madison

 While their date may have been early on in the season, that doesn’t mean it was meaningless.
 In fact, it may have been one of the most significant as Peter, 28, took Madison to his parents’ vow renewal ceremony.

 Throughout season 24 of The Bachelor, she has slid into the background — until now.
-During the Monday, February 10, episode, the pair will head on another date — this time exploring the fishing village of Pucusana, Peru.
-But, how much do we know about Madison?
+During the Monday, February 10, episode, the pair headed on another date — this time exploring the fishing village of Pucusana, Peru.
+Afterward, she explained how important her faith is and later, he opened up to her like he hasn’t with any other contestant.
+“It’s scary as hell for me, but I feel so good about you that I know that I’m falling in love with you,” he shared.
+She couldn’t have been happier.

-4. Basketball is her first love, according to her ABC bio.
-A quick look at her Instagram profile will confirm that, as she was the MVP of her high school team.

-5. She works as a foster parent recruiter and hopes to open an orphanage in the future.
+“This is exactly what I want in a marriage.
+I want someone who is so real and honest with me, someone who wants to get better, someone who wants to be challenged, someone who values faiths, someone who values family,” she said in her interview.
+“This was definitely a huge, huge, huge, huge step.”

-Throughout the season, the pilot has dealt with so much drama that Madison has stayed out of — with is definitely a plus to him.
+Throughout the season, the pilot has dealt with so much drama that Madison has stayed out of — which is definitely a plus to him.

 “I’m just someone naturally, yes, I want to see the good in everyone.
 I want to give everyone the benefit of the doubt,” the Bachelorette alum recently told Jenny McCarthy in an interview.
 “And that came back to bite me a little bit in this type of experience. … After watching the [Alayah] episode back, I was like, ‘Are you kidding me?’
 I did my best!”